How long does a hip prosthesis last?

 • Dislocations

-• abrasion of the sliding pair
+• Wear of the gliding pair

 • periprosthetic fractures

-Common misconceptions of patients:
+Common misconceptions among patients:

 → No. Modern hip prostheses have extremely low wear.

-❌ "Sport always shortens lifespan."
+❌ “Sport always shortens durability.”

-→ No. Only high-performance sports with high impact do that.
+high‑impact high‑performance sports do that.

-❌ "A prosthesis only lasts 10–15 years."
+❌ „A prosthesis lasts only 10–15 years.“

 → Outdated.
 Modern prostheses last much longer.

 Chapter 10: Why a hip specialist like Prof. Dr. med.
-Karl Philipp Kutzner is crucial at the Endoprotheticum Rhein-Main
+Karl Philipp Kutzner is crucial at Endoprotheticum Rhein-Main

 👉 The prosthesis is important.